 Q-Wing, however, ensures objective, fast automated grading.
 It sorts product into ‘A’ and ‘B’ grades immediately and directs them to their correct destinations with minimal human involvement.

 Q-Wing automation makes wing processing much easier.
 Product flows are consistently smooth and reliable.
-When processors guarantee a consistent top quality, they can get better prices for their ‘A’ grade wing products.
+When processors guarantee consistent top quality, they can get better prices for their ‘A’ grade wing products.